bladder-ca/nhppp/cran-comments.md

 * Some tests were added to check the behavior of the package on edge cases in x86 and AArch64 hardware.

+* Corrected inst/CITATION fixing the doi fields for the citations based on feedback from U Ligges.